TempAqua/TempAqua_App/doc/USAGE.md

-## Step 2 : QfieldCloud project management
+## Step 2: Manage the QGIS project on QFieldCloud.

 Please refer to the [official documentation](https://docs.qfield.org/get-started/tutorials/get-started-qfc/) for more information on how to manage QFieldCloud projects.

-## Step 3 : Qfield
+## Step 3: Collect data in the field with Qfield.

 Please refer to the [official documentation](https://docs.qfield.org/get-started/) for more information on how to manage QField projects on the mobile devices.

-## Step 4 : Get the data from QFieldCloud to QGIS
+## Step 4: Retrieve data from QFieldCloud to the local QGIS project.

 To get the data from your field data collection, you need to download the data from QFieldCloud to QGIS.
 This is done as follow: